kyle1320/kylecutler-com-static/README.md

 Mostly intended for HTML page templates, but also allows for Javascript files and static content.

-All Pug templates will be converted into HTML files and added to the output directory.
+All Pug templates will be converted to HTML and added to the output directory.

-All Javascript and TypeScript files will be transpiled to ES5 using Babel.
+All Javascript and TypeScript files will be transpiled to ES5 using Babel and output (with no bundling).

 All other content will be copied directly to the output folder.